streptomyces/ripper/README.md

 # All names are case sensitive.

 # Downloaded genbank files are cached here.
-# ripper_run.sh automatically generates a gbkcache
+# nopep.sh automatically generates a gbkcache
 # directory in the directory it is run from.
 gbkcache            gbkcache

 # Filename for the SQLite3 database.
-# ripper_run.sh automatically generates a sqlite
+# nopep.sh automatically generates a sqlite
 # directory in the directory it is run from.
 sqlite3fn           sqlite/ripp.sqlite3